Domesday Book: Content and organisation

-"Little Domesday", so named because its format is physically smaller than its companion's, is more detailed than Great Domesday.
+"Little Domesday", so named because it is physically smaller than its companion, is more detailed than Great Domesday.
 In particular, it includes the numbers of livestock on the home farms (demesnes) of lords, but not peasant livestock.
 It represents an earlier stage in processing the results of the Domesday Survey before the drastic abbreviation and rearrangement undertaken by the scribe of Great Domesday Book.